 ‘Counting On’ Star Jill Duggar Shows Off Edgy New Nose Piercing & Fans Are Shook

 Does the Bible say anything about nose piercings?
-Jill Duggar stunned her fans as she just showed off her new nasal hardware and fans are shook at her rebellious new look.
+Jill Duggar stunned her social media followers as she just showed off her new nasal hardware.
+Fans are shook at her rebellious new look.

 For someone who wasn’t allowed to kiss until she was married, Jill Duggar is making up for lost time as a rebel by getting a nose piercing!
 The 26-year-old Counting On star showed off her new facial hardware, which features a stud on the left side of her nostril.
 The mom of two didn’t mention when or why she got the new look in a Nov.
 27 Instagram pic showing off a pic holding her baby son Samuel Dillard, five months, while other son Israel David Dillard, two, is seen trying to crawl into a clothes dryer.
 “When you are switching laundry from the washer to the dryer and realize you forgot to put laundry soap in the load you just “washed”! 😋 #laundryday💙 #busymom,” she captioned the pic, but it was her smiling face and nose piercing that had fans freaking out!